-Sourcery G++ includes preliminary support for automatic generation of NEON SIMD vector code.
-Autovectorization is a compiler optimization where loops involving normal integer or floating-point code are transformed into loops that use NEON SIMD instruction to process several data elements at once.
+Sourcery G++ includes support for automatic generation of NEON SIMD vector code.
+Autovectorization is a compiler optimization in which loops involving normal integer or floating-point code are transformed to use NEON SIMD instructions to process several data elements at once.

-To enable generation of NEON vector code specify -ftree-vectorize -mfpu=neon -mfloat-abi=softfp.-mfpu=neon also enables generations of VFPv3 scalar floating-point code.
+To enable generation of NEON vector code, use the command-line options -ftree-vectorize -mfpu=neon -mfloat-abi=softfp.
+The -mfpu=neon option also enables generation of VFPv3 scalar floating-point code.

-Sourcery G++ also includes preliminary support for manual generation of NEON SIMD code using C intrinsic functions.
-These intrinsics, the same as those supported by the ARM RVCT compiler, are defined in the arm_neon.h header and are documented in the 'ARM NEON Intrinsics' section of the GCC manual.
-The options -mfpu=neon -mfloat-abi=softfp must be specified to use these intrinsics; -ftree-vectorize is not required.
+Sourcery G++ also includes support for manual generation of NEON SIMD code using C intrinsic functions.
+These intrinsics, the same as those supported by the ARM RealView® compiler, are defined in the arm\neon.h header and are documented in the 'ARM NEON Intrinsics' section of the GCC manual.
+The command-line options -mfpu=neon -mfloat-abi=softfp must be specified to use these intrinsics; -ftree-vectorize is not required.